Understanding Trauma · · 17 min read

 Understand Certification Requirements

-To become a certified trauma therapist, understanding the accreditation requirements set by various certifying organizations is essential.
+To become a certified trauma therapist, understanding the requirements set by various certifying organizations is essential.
 Let’s explore what you need to embark on this meaningful journey:

 2. Licensure: Holding a state or national license in mental health counseling or a related field is crucial.
 This ensures you’re legally permitted to practice and provide therapy, giving you the confidence to support others.